biorobaw/NSL-Java/README.md

 -=-

-How to run the generative place cell model.
+How to run the generative place cell model (for instructions with images see file `'run instructions.docx'` in the `docs` folder).

 1. After cloning, open eclipse and choose the project's base folder as eclipse's workspace
 2. Import maven projects 'nslj' and 'generative_pc_model_gonzalo'